kk7nc/Text_Classification/README.rst

 The exponential growth in the number of complex datasets every year requires  more enhancement in machine learning methods to provide robust and accurate data classification.
-Lately, deep learning approaches have been achieved surpassing results in comparison to previous machine learning algorithms on tasks such as image classification, natural language processing, face recognition, and etc. The success of these deep learning algorithms relys on their capacity to model complex and non-linear relationships within data.
-However, finding the suitable structure for these models has been a challenge for researchers.
+Lately, deep learning approaches are achieving better results compared to previous machine learning algorithms on tasks like image classification, natural language processing, face recognition, and etc. The success of these deep learning algorithms rely on their capacity to model complex and non-linear relationships within the data.
+However, finding suitable structures for these models has been a challenge for researchers.
 This paper introduces Random Multimodel Deep Learning (RMDL): a new ensemble, deep learning approach for classification.
-RMDL solves the problem of finding the best deep learning structure and architecture while simultaneously improving robustness and accuracy through ensembles of deep learning architectures.
+RMDL aims to solve the problem of finding the best deep learning architecture while simultaneously improving the robustness and accuracy through ensembles of multiple deep learning architectures.
 In short, RMDL trains multiple models of Deep Neural Network (DNN), Convolutional Neural Network (CNN) and Recurrent Neural Network (RNN) in parallel and combines their results to produce better result of any of those models individually.
 To create these models, each deep learning model has been constructed in a random fashion regarding the number of layers and nodes in their neural network structure.
-The resulting RDML model can be used for various domains such as text, video, images, and symbolic.
+The resulting RDML model can be used in various domains such as text, video, images, and symbolic.
 In this Project, we describe RMDL model in depth and show the results for image and text classification as well as face recognition.
 For image classification, we compared our model with some of the available baselines using MNIST and CIFAR-10 datasets.
 Similarly, we used four